zluo16/sinatra-yield-readme-web-051517/README.md

 </html>
 ```

-If we have a controller action:
+Let's say we have a controller action:

 ```ruby
 get '/' do
   erb: index
 ```

-When the above controller action is triggered, and the `erb` method is called, it looks to see if there is a view titled `layout.erb`.
+When the above controller action is triggered and the `erb` method is called, it looks to see if there is a view titled `layout.erb`.
 If that file exists, it loads that content around the desired erb file, in this case `index.erb`.

 The resulting HTML will look like this: